NadiaKra/workation-in-the-alps/README.md

   - Safari
   ![Safari](./assets/images/screenshhot-safari.png)

-- In order to test the correct __responsiveness__ by devtools in Chrome and Firefox.
-In addition __all the pages (Homepage, Coworking, Workshops, Booking and Response)__ checked in all the available screen sizes with the
+- In order to test the correct __responsiveness__ devtools in Chrome and Firefox were userd.
+In addition __all the pages (Homepage, Coworking, Workshops, Booking and Response)__ were checked in all the available screen sizes with the
   <a href="https://responsivedesignchecker.com/" target="_blank">Responsive Design Checker</a>
   Here are some images to prove the checks: